tendermint/tendermint/docs/specification/new-spec/blockchain.md

 }
 ```

+There are two types of votes:
+a prevote has `vote.Type == 1` and
+a precommit has `vote.Type == 2`.

 ## Signature

 Tendermint allows for multiple signature schemes to be used by prepending a single type-byte
 to the signature bytes.
-Different signatures may also come in different lengths, but this length
+Different signatures may also come with fixed or variable lengths.
-is not made explicit.
-Currently, Tendermint supports Ed25519 and Secp256k1
+Currently, Tendermint supports Ed25519 and Secp256k1.

+### ED25519

+An ED25519 signature has `Type == 0x1`.
+It looks like:

 ```
 // Implements Signature